One of the very first things you'll choose this tax season is your filing status, which determines the deductions and credits you can take.

 1. You Have Significant Deductions

 For many deductions, the amount you can take depends on your adjusted gross income (AGI).
 If you and your spouse have unequal AGIs and you need to itemize significant deductions, it may make sense to file separately.

-One common example is medical deductions, which have to total more than 10% of adjusted gross income in order to qualify.
+One common example is medical deductions, which have to total more than 10% of adjusted gross income in order to qualify (if you're 65 or older, the 2016 threshold is 7.5% and goes up to 10% in 2017).
 Let’s say that you and your spouse file jointly, and together you have an adjusted gross income of $250,000.
-In that case, the two of you need to have spent more than $25,000 (10% of your combined income) in medical expenses in 2013 in order to deduct them at all.
+In that case, the two of you need to have spent more than $25,000 (10% of your combined income) in medical expenses in 2016 in order to deduct them at all.
 But, if you make $50,000, your spouse makes $200,000, and you file separately, you only need $5,000 in medical expenses to qualify.
 If you make less than your spouse, and have more potential deductions, it might make sense to file separately.